a3delta/portfolio/sim-city-csharp/README.md

 - [ ] I population provides goods to the C zones at a rate of 1 good / population, but each good can only be sold at 1 C cell.

 **Simulation - Residential**
-- [ ] For the following conditions, increment a cell's population:
+- [ ] For the following conditions, increment an R cell's population:
   - [ ] If its population = 0 & is adjacent to a T or #.
   - [ ] If its population = 0 & is adjacent to 1+ cells with a population of 1+.
   - [ ] If its population = 1 & is adjacent to 2+ cells with a population of 1+.